leepike/SmartCheck/README.md

                 j <- eval b
                 return $ i `div` j

-Now suppose we define a set of values in M such that they won't result in division by 0.
+Now suppose we define a set of values of M such that they won't result in division by 0.
 We might try the following:

     divSubTerms :: M -> Bool